 They can come from nowhere and suddenly peak, making you tremble and causing ragged breaths.
-A panic attack occurs when your body is in the hold of fear.
+Panic attack occurs when your body is in the hold of fear.
 However, what stimulates the fear and how frequently you get into the grip of this fear depends on your personality.
 The trigger is different from one person to another but what stays the same is the experience and the fact that it is prevalent among human beings.
 Most people will get a panic attack at some point of time in their life as it is an adaptive form of response that has come through evolution.

 There is nothing unusual about panic attacks as anyone could have a panic attack.
 Most people will have at least one or two panic attacks over their lifetime.
 Panic attacks aren’t a problem when they are just one or two but if they occur frequently, they can pose a problem and may lead to panic disorder.